-- Digital devices for banking services became mainstream a few years back, and by 2019, nearly three-quarters (73%) of US customers interacted with their banks digitally via online or mobile.100 - Despite significant investment in digital, however, only 20% of customers say they feel emotionally connected to their primary bank.101
+- Digital interaction is now a must-have feature which means banks are on the spot to provide interactive experiences, on-demand, tailored, and consistent with each individual's unique needs. - Digital devices for banking services became mainstream a few years back, and by 2019, nearly threequarters (73%) of US customers interacted with their banks digitally via online or mobile. - Despite significant investment in digital, however, only 20% of customers say they feel emotionally connected to their primary bank.